Libertas

 Illustrator and author of books on South African architectural heritage

-Johannes Meiring was born on 11 October 1934, at Potchefstroom, Transvaal.
+Johannes Meiring was born on 11 October 1934 in Potchefstroom, and grew up in Stellenbosch.
 He trained at the University of Cape Town and the Akademie der Bildenden Künste in Munich.
 He has travelled widely.

-He has been chairman of the Northern Transvaal branch of the Simon van der Stel Foundation, a member of the Institute of SA Architects, and part time lecturer at the School of Architecture, University of Pretoria.
+He was chairman of the Northern Transvaal branch of the Simon van der Stel Foundation, a member of the Institute of SA Architects, and part time lecturer at the School of Architecture, University of Pretoria.

-Hannes Meiring has been a major influence in the preservation of South Africa's architectural heritage.
-Through his sketches and paintings of landscapes, town scenes and architecture he has created an awareness of what we stand to lose.
+Hannes Meiring was a major influence in the preservation of South Africa's architectural heritage.
+Through his sketches and paintings of landscapes, town scenes and architecture he created an awareness of what we stand to lose.

-He has participated in several group exhibitions in South Africa and Germany and has had eight solo exhibitions.
+He participated in several group exhibitions in South Africa and Germany and many solo exhibitions.
 His work is represented at the universities of Potchefstroom, RAU, Stellenbosch, the S.A.B.C., City Council of Pretoria as well as the Pretoria Art Museum and the Department of Foreign Affairs.

-Hannes Meiring is currently compiling a series of buildings illustrating South African residential architecture.
+Hannes compiled a series of buildings illustrating South African residential architecture.

 Art reviews: